Trequetrum/blog-onesmallstep/content/types-intro.md

             return False
 ```

 Because `Color` is defined "just so", passing it to factorial will crash the server again. **Bummer**.
 You could solve this with some more code, though because factorial is used on the hot-path, your server's performance is suffering.
 Instead, you take the time to hunt down the known bugs.
-YThen, because response time matters, you revert back to the more performant version of factorial.
+Then, because response time matters, you revert back to the more performant version of factorial.
 Then you write a comment explaining the function's precondition.

 ```Python
 # !!!IMPORTANT!!!
 If you're reviewing code that calls this function, double and